AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/tools/crxde.md

 ### Editar Painel {#edit-pane}

 A variável **Editar Painel** permite visualizar o conteúdo do arquivo selecionado no momento no repositório.
-Cada arquivo aberto será representado como sua própria guia no painel.
+Cada arquivo aberto é representado como sua própria guia no painel.

 A variável **Início** A guia permite pesquisar conteúdo e/ou documentação e acessar a documentação do desenvolvedor e o suporte ao Adobe.